oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/package.md

 Overall, this file defines a number of utility functions and types that are used throughout the Alephium project's API.
 These functions are used to handle errors, wrap results, and define input/output formats for endpoints.
 ## Questions:
  1. What is the purpose of this code file?
-- This code file defines a package object for the `org.alephium.api` package, which contains utility functions and type aliases for working with API errors and response bodies.
+- This code file defines a package object for the `org.oxygenium.api` package, which contains utility functions and type aliases for working with API errors and response bodies.

 2. What external libraries or dependencies does this code file use?
-- This code file imports several libraries, including `sttp`, `org.alephium.io`, and `org.alephium.json`.
+- This code file imports several libraries, including `sttp`, `org.oxygenium.io`, and `org.oxygenium.json`.
 It also defines a custom codec using `upickle`.

 3. What is the purpose of the `wrapResult` and `wrapExeResult` functions?
 - The `wrapResult` function takes an `IOResult` and returns a `Try` that either contains the result value or an `ApiError` if the result was an `IOError`.
 The `wrapExeResult` function takes an `ExeResult` and returns a `Try` that either contains the result value or an `ApiError` if the result was an `IOError` or a `VM` execution error.